ElektraInitiative/PermaplanT/doc/architecture/04solution.md

 The data is kept in sync between the client and the server through [API calls with axios](https://www.npmjs.com/package/axios) and server-sent events (SSE).
 This means the backend is always up to date with the users actions and users can see what others are doing.

-- Data must be immediately send asynchronously to the backend on any user action.
+- Data must be sent immediately and asynchronously to the backend after any user action.
 - Calculations in the backend can always assume that database is up-to-date.
 - No timestamps are needed for data consistency.
-- No conflict handling in the frontend.
+- There is no conflict handling in the frontend.
 - If a user loses the connection, the frontend must go into a read-only state.
 - We use uuid to identify elements on the map.